ltwlf/react-recoil-example/README.md

 ![Node.js CI](https://github.com/ltwlf/react-recoil-example/workflows/Node.js%20CI/badge.svg)

 I used this project to test and learn [Recoil](https://recoiljs.org/).
-First I found it frustrating to work with atoms and selectors in components, but in the end I was happy with encapsulating the Recoil api in custom hooks.
+First I found it frustrating to work with atoms and selectors in components, but in the end, I was happy with encapsulating the Recoil API in custom hooks.
-I used posts and comments from https://jsonplaceholder.typicode.com as mock api.
-When you add comments the will not be really saved.
+I used posts and comments from https://jsonplaceholder.typicode.com as mock API.
+When you add comments they will not be really saved.
-The example has zero styling and is not perfect, but helped me to get familiar with Recoil.
+The example has zero stylings and is not perfect, but helped me to get familiar with Recoil.

 ## Usage